-The candied peanuts form a line that ‘marches’ off the side of the bowl, and everything floats on a shimmering lake of caramel; plus there’s an espresso cup of piping hot liquid fudge to enjoy.
+The candied peanuts formed a line that ‘marches’ off the side of the bowl, and everything floated on a shimmering lake of caramel; plus there was an espresso cup of piping hot liquid fudge to enjoy.

 If you eat at Spice, choose the saddleback pork belly marinated in oregano, dark brown sugar and five spice rub.
 It’s cooked slowly for 12 hours in a wood fired oven and finished on the rotisserie with a honeyed pork jus… excellent, succulent value for £14.

 Choose from a plethora of options, including spiced cocktails, sake, wines, Asian beers and specialist teas.
 For the designated driver, a non-alcoholic Baby Funky Monkey was a refreshingly mature blend of pineapple, citrus and almond.

 We enjoyed a Hitachino Nest Red Rice Ale from Japan, an imported specialist beer with sweet sake-like malted flavours, hints of strawberry and a delicate finishing note of bitterness.
 Perfect with spicy food.

 The Gilpin experience wouldn’t be complete without staying over.
 There are two hotels on two separate estates (The Gilpin Hotel and The Gilpin Lake House) – the former boasts bedrooms with lakeside views and cedarwood hot tubs; and five ‘spa lodges’ that have their own private ensuite spa, including hydrotherapy hot tub and al fresco sauna.